 The Kinship Care Initiative continues our mission to help others live out of poverty by advocating and raising awareness for families that are often overlooked due to their socioeconomic status.
-As a part of the beginning phase of the Initiative, research was conducted on the current status of kinship care in South Carolina and how we compare to model states.
-The Research Mini-Brief was released in early 2014 and addressed issues ranging from the benefits and challenges kin caregivers face to recommendations for South Carolina to improve kinship provider outreach.

 The Initiative is dedicated to improving kinship families’ well-being, resources and services.
 This will be achieved through the development of a Kinship Care Task Force, grant making, and strategic partnerships with organizations that are committed to improving outcomes for kinship families.
 Our sincere hope as a Foundation is to increase permanency, stability and livelihood of kinship families so that children in our state live in safe, loving homes.